DeeboyEdx/speech2input/README.md

    ### What cards will be imported

     - **Pause/Play**<br>Presses space bar
-    - **Full Screen**<br>Pressed f key
+    - **Full Screen**<br>Presses f key
     - **Full Screen and Play**<br>Presses f and space bar
-    - **Type \***<br>Uses the `-v` or verbose flag to bypass command interpretation and simply type out the text
+    - **Type \***<br>Bypass command interpretation to simply type out the supplied text
     - **Computer!
-Do Things**<br>A catch-all card that attempts to interpret as a command any messages which didn't trigger a Push2Run card
+Do Things**<br>A catch-all card.
+Attempts to interpret any messages which didn't trigger a Push2Run card as a command.
     - **No matching phrases**<br>Same catch-all function as above

-1. Modify the path in the Parameter field to the location on your computer.
+1. Modify the path in the Parameter field to the directory on your computer.
 In the provided cards, the path is `C:\Scripts\python\type\`.
 This can be done either before or after importing.
     <br><br>

     <details><summary><strong>Click here to see how to build your own cards.</strong></summary>